-Please feel free to fill out our referral form or give us a call at 204-221-5594 ext 219 to speak to a member of our intake team.
-You can also send us an email at email@example.com.
+Please feel free to fill out our referral form or give us a call at 204-221-5594 ext 1219 to speak to a member of our intake team.
+You can also send us an email at [email protected].
 We would love to assist you in finding the right support services for you.

-Turning Leaf is a government-funded organization, and with that comes a process of establishing eligibility for those seeking support from us.
+Turning Leaf is a government-funded organization, and therefore we need to establish eligibility for those seeking support from us.
 Once it’s determined that an individual is eligible to receive funding for support, we can move forward with the application process.

 & FUNDING AGENTS

 - Provincial Alternative Support Services (MB)